 Dumpster Permits 101

 Do you need a permit for the dumpster you’re renting?
 The answer depends on where you plan to place your container.
-A residential driveway, which is the most common location, usually doesn’t require a permit.
+If you're placing the dumpster in a residential driveway, then no, you most likely will not need a permit.

 Ready to Rent a Dumpster?

 Can You Put a Dumpster in the Street?